What is penetration testing?

 - End-user policies have been modified.

-How to do penetration testing
+How to perform a penetration test

 - Construct an attack plan.
-Before hiring ethical hackers, an IT department designs a cyber attack, or a list of cyber attacks, that its team should use to perform the pen test.
+Before hiring ethical hackers, an IT department designs a cyberattack -- or a list of cyberattacks -- that its team should use to perform the pen test.
 During this step, it's also important to define what level of system access the pen tester has.

 - Determine the stolen data type.
 What is the team of ethical hackers stealing?
 The data type chosen in this step can have a profound effect on the tools, strategies and techniques used to acquire it.